influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-users.md

 > Repeat the first three steps for each data node in a cluster.

 ### Step 1: Enable authentication
-Enable authentication in InfluxDB's configuration file.
+Enable authentication in the InfluxDB configuration file.
-For most installations, the configuration file is located in `/etc/influxdb/influxdb.conf`.
+For most Linux installations, the configuration file is located in `/etc/influxdb/influxdb.conf`.

-In the `[http]` section, uncomment the `auth-enabled` option and set it to `true`:
+In the `[http]` section of the InfluxDB configuration file (`influxdb.conf`), uncomment the `auth-enabled` option and set it to `true`, as shown here:

 ```
 [http]